 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Human Interaction With The Landscape And Its Soundscape.
 “The wind was bitter from the north, but was at his back when he set out for the Globe.
-He quickly rattled and clashed through the shingle and gained the sand, upon which, but for the groynes … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 6 (Excavation).
+He quickly rattled and clashed through the shingle and gained the sand, upon which, but for the groynes which had to be got over every few yards, the … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 6 (Excavation).

 Part 1.
 Part 2.
 Part 3.
 Nondiegetic Musical Themes And Textures.
 “Indeed, the celestial voices of film music do resemble a phantom in several significant ways.
 They are ephemeral, they are not ‘substantial’ or do not constitute part of what audiences cognise as important in the film, and have an effect that is not apparent.” – Donnelly (p.8, 2005).
 Though looking at nondiegetic scores for … Continue reading The Aural Aesthetics of Ghosts in BBC Ghost Stories – Part 4 (Music).

 This article contains minor spoilers.
 It has taken a while for the traditional BBC ghost story to make a fully formed return in the 21st century.
 This is surprising considering the popularity of the return of other genre television traditions from Doctor Who to Battlestar Galactica, but the singular ghost story at Christmas has taken some time to get right.
 Before this recent M.R.
 James … Continue reading The Tractate Middoth – Mark Gatiss (BBC Ghost Story at Christmas).